-- Coordination of visits to new school and/or 5K classroom - 2 Exploration of Countdown to Kindergarten participation through the local First Steps County Partnership
+• Coordination of visits to new school and/or 5K classroom

+• Exploration of Countdown to Kindergarten participation through the First Steps Local Partnership

 7.0 PERSONNEL AND TRAINING

 7.1 Classroom Staffing

 Each First Steps 4K classroom (of 11 or more students) shall at all times be staffed by a lead teacher and an instructional assistant.
 Classrooms enrolling ten students (the program's minimum class size) may elect to employ a single adult provided this is a lead teacher.
 Lead teachers and instructional assistants may not serve dual work roles within the center.